enriquedlh97/keyword_category_prediction_api/README.md

 http://127.0.0.1:8000/docs#/default/predict_predict_post
 ```
 Then, select the `Try it out` button on the top right.
 Finally, substitute the `"string"` inside the `[]` by the actual
-text you want to try and click on `Execute`.
+text you want to try, and click on `Execute`.
 Notice that you can add multiple strings by separating them with a comma
 just like in the previous example.
 For instance, you can try `["string 1", "string 2"]`

 ## Setting up the PYTHONPATH